-These paintings continue to become simpler, quieter, more still, somewhat uneasy, always invested in the changing conditions of light.
-Moving through the world, I am constantly delighted by the banal visual elements of my specific life circumstances, which so often become more compelling than one might expect.
-The formal issues of abstraction clearly continue to be present in this work.
-The liminal spaces Ive chosen to explore here are comprised of patterns, textures, shapes, and shadows that appear to have arranged themselves just so, waiting to be noticed by the viewer.
+With this new body of work, my paintings continue to become simpler, quieter, more still, somewhat uneasy, always invested in the changing conditions of light.
+I am constantly delighted by the banal visual elements of specific life circumstances, which so often become more compelling than one might expect.
+In this spirit—as ordinary, imperfect materials are momentarily engaged in awkwardly arresting formal relationships—issues of abstraction continue to be present in these paintings.
+The liminal spaces I’ve chosen to explore here are comprised of patterns, textures, shapes, and shadows that appear to have arranged themselves with care, awaiting the viewer’s notice.

 The subject matter in this series derives from encounters with my neighborhood while taking regular meditation walks, during which I observe the world.
 The paintings become a record of the daily forms with which I live.
 I've long felt that things become valuable to us as a result of the attention we pay to them; in some way, attention translates into appreciation.
 Consequently, the following observation by Frederick Franck resonated with me deeply when I came across it recently: "I have learnt that what I have not drawn, I have never really seen, and that when I start to draw an ordinary thing, I realize how extraordinary it is."

 In my neighborhood, the border between a commercial storage space or industrial building and residential lot is permeable: side-by-side, these structures don't belong wholly to one world or the other.
 This work focuses on the awkward spaces that develop as a result.
 These paintings also depict many literal barriers: walls, fences, oscillated strand board, bridges, industrial doorways.
 I'm interested in what happens at the interface between public and private, between a space to which we are granted access and a space to which we are not granted access.